gugoan/economizzer/README.md

 Economizzer is a simple and open source personal finance manager system made in PHP [Yii Framework 2](http://www.yiiframework.com).

+Yii uses the model-view-controller architecture, so all page information is organized in the models, views, and controllers folders.

 It is available in the following languages:  English, Spanish, Portuguese, Russian, Korean, Hungarian and French.

 ![Screen](https://raw.github.com/gugoan/economizzer/master/web/images/screen.png)